rancher/partner-charts/packages/neuvector/generated-changes/overlay/app-readme.md

 Additional Notes:
 + Configure correct container runtime and runtime path under container runtime.
 Enable only one runtime.
 + Neuvector deployed from Partners chart repository do not support Single Sign On from Rancher Manager.
 Please deploy Neuvector from Rancher charts for Single Sign On to work.
++ For deploying on hardened RKE2 and K3s clusters, enable PSP and set user id from other configuration for Manager, Scanner and Updater deployments.
+User id can be any number other than 0.
++ For deploying on hardened RKE cluster, enable PSP from other configuration.